ahoffer/fox-kisses/README.md

-# ~~Big~~ Data and Machine Learning with R
+# Introduction to ~~Big~~ Data and Machine Learning with R

-This presentation is part introduction to R, part introduction to machine learning.
+This presentation is intended to last about an hour.
+We introduce data science its relationship to machine learning, and what "big data" means.
+Data science is cast as the search for useful information ("signal") in data.
+"Big data" is understood as the search for information in very large (and typically very noisy) data.

-The introduction gives an overview of data science and some thoughts on data versus big data.
+We will spend the majority of the time solving a classification problem using the programming language R. Classification is a common machine learning task where you train the computer to correctly identity something.
+We will use a machine learning library for R to train a decision tree to classify different species of plants.

-It suppposed to run about an hour.
-That means that everything is over simplified and half true.
+Finally, we will talk about machine learning resources and how to tackle big data with a little computer.

 ## Outline